 Rob is a shiatsu practitioner and co-founded the Red Brick Community Health Practice.
 He later joined our team as Building and Facilities Manager.
 He is chair of Beckery Village Council; formed to further the combined vision of projects, businesses and authorities in Beckery.
 He is interested in community and home building.

-Bonita Everson has lived in Glastonbury for the past eight years with her four daughters and during this time has been involved with many community growing projects.
-Bon loves growing food, herbs and flowers, especially ones that are beneficial to pollinators and the environment.
-Bon also works for Feed Avalon.
+Bon has lived in Glastonbury for many years with her four daughters and has been involved with numerous community growing projects.
+She loves growing food, herbs and flowers, especially ones that are beneficial to pollinators and the environment.
+She also works for Feed Avalon.

 As Community Garden Coordinator, Bon manages the day-to-day upkeep of our beautiful Community Garden, as well as facilitates gardening workshops and horticultural therapeutic support groups for the local community.